Why does my jaw hurt on one side?

 Jaw Pain & Tenderness

 Jaw pain can happen on one side of the mouth depending on a number of factors.
 In this case, as mentioned, the causes include teeth grinding, abscessed tooth, and dental conditions among others.
-In addition, dental conditions such as cavities and gum diseases that affect only one side can cause pain in that particular side.
+In addition, dental conditions such as cavities and gum diseases that only affect one side of the jaw can cause pain in that particular side.

 Another reason could be sleep position.
 This could include sleeping on one side without changing position or sleeping with your hand or phone cupped under your face.
 It is important to maintain the right sleeping posture to avoid building pressure on one side of the jaw.